 Guhan closes in on Philippine Junior 200m Record, as 150 attend PinoyAthletics Allcomers #3 in Pangasinan

-Guhan, who was still in Grade 12 at the time of the National Championships in Pasig in April, finished second in the 200-meter race with a time of 22.16, just behind two-time SEA Games 110-meter hurdles champion Clinton Kingsley Bautista (21.91).
+Guhan, was still in Grade 12 at the time of the National Championships in Pasig in April.
+He finished second in the 200-meter race with a time of 22.16, just behind two-time SEA Games 110-meter hurdles champion Clinton Kingsley Bautista (21.91).
 Guhan finished third in the Men’s 400m at the Philippine National Open in 49.47, just ahead of Labita (48.58) and Alejan of the national squad (48.68).

-As a Virgen Milagrosa University Foundation (VMUF) student-athlete, Guhan received financial support from the university for his travel to compete in the Malaysian Allcomers in Kuala Lumpur, Malaysia, in July.
+As a Virgen Milagrosa University Foundation (VMUF) student-athlete.
+Guhan received financial support from the university for his travel to compete in the Malaysian Allcomers in Kuala Lumpur, Malaysia, in July.
 Guhan placed ninth overall in the men’s 400-meter race.
-The first Tertiary institution in the Philippines to sponsor an athlete for an international athletics competition since the pandemic began in 2020 is VMUF. demonstrating the seriousness with which the administration of the institution takes the assistance of its student-athletes.
+The first Tertiary institution in the Philippines to sponsor an athlete for an international athletics competition since the pandemic began in 2020 is VMUF.
+Demonstrating the seriousness with which the administration of the institution takes the assistance of its student-athletes.

 Since June 2021 Guhan has been on the PinoyAthletics Elite Program spearheaded by Level 3 Athletics Australia Sprints and Hurdles coach Enzo Wiliams in cooperation with VMUF Sports Director Dante Camaso.
 Guhan brought his time down from 24.5 at the start of the program to 22.16 within 11 months.
 The squad includes 2021 National 100m Silver Medalist Rocky Ramos and National School 100m Champion Renier Ranges among Guhan’s training partners.